blueskyanalytics/raster-playground/README.md

 - [X] Dark Mode

 ## Installation
-clone repo and install using -
+1. clone repo and install using -
 ```sh
 npm install
 ```
+2. How to generate environment variables for development - ref [.env.example](.env.example)

 ## Run on local
 ```sh